tommy351/diiig/README.md

 ## Design

 This project use a linked list to store the list of topics.
 The list is sorted on insertion.
-There're some reasons why I chose linked list for storage:
+Here are some reasons why I chose linked list for storage:

 - It takes less effort to make the list ordered.
 We just need to insert the element to the right position.
 - Only the top N topics need to be displayed.
 So, we don't have to iterate over the whole list.

 What can be improved?

-- [ ] Try [skip list](https://en.wikipedia.org/wiki/Skip_list)? (like zset in Redis)
+- Try [skip list](https://en.wikipedia.org/wiki/Skip_list)? (like zset in Redis)
-- [ ] Update elements in the linked list directly rather than remove and insert.
+- Update elements in the linked list directly rather than remove and insert.